 Finally Scott Bonagofsky suggested I look up Dean Arbit.
 Arbit seemed to be at the center of a good number of conversations – we exchanged numbers as he climbed on an escalator.
 A few weeks later we connected in March 2017 and began to share our experiences and ambitions.
 Arbit had dropped out of college to build an outdoor signage company in San Francisco.
 He successfully sold that company and turned his attention to the cannabis business.
 Since 2011, he had been co-founding cannabis companies producing media, events, edibles, and pre-rolls.
 He had access to a ton of cannabis products, expertise, and culture, and he was interested in a path to reach directly to people.
 I had a fun-sounding potential path directly to people.
 We realized bud.com could be used to sell cannabis, and if we could sell cannabis, we could fuel a platform for media, events, compassion, legalization.

-For almost two years, I had been working as a sort of ambassador to Silicon Valley for a Japanese emerging technologies investment fund.
+For almost two years, I had been working as an ambassador to Silicon Valley for a Japanese media & technology investment firm.
 I quit that job in September 2017 to begin work with Dean building the infrastructure for bud.com.

 We did our first legal, recreational cannabis delivery in January 2018.
 The first three orders came from folks who attended my wedding.
-Then we started reaching some strangers, and a whole new incarnation of bud.com began to take shape live online.
+Then we began serving some strangers, and a whole new incarnation of bud.com began to take shape live online.